 - Change your thoughts around food from restriction to eating for performance

 - Focus on NUTRIENTS and you’ll find your food falls in to place more easily

 - Hydrate like it’s your job…cause it kinda is.

 - Don’t worry a great deal about variety, if you’ve found a way of eating that’s allowing you to eat enough and high quality, stick with it.
 This also helps reduce hunger interestingly.

 Thanks to my friend Lindsay Cotter, a blogger and Nutrition Specialist over at Cotter Crunch for contributing a lot of great information to this article, she has worked with many amazing Sports Nutritionists, and endurance athletes, including her own husband who raced professionally for years!

 Hope you found these tips somewhat useful in creating your own optimized marathon training nutrition!

 Still looking for more information?

-Checkout these additional articles on sports nutrition:
+Checkout these additional articles on a healthy runners diet:

 - Sports nutrition for runners